 Particulars of contracts or arrangements with related parties referred to in Section188(1) of the Companies Act 2013 in the prescribed Form AOC-2 is appended as Annexure IIto this report.

 The Company avails professional advisory services from the following Companies/firms inwhich the Directors are interested:

-The policy on materiality of related party transactions and dealing with related partytransactions may be accessed on the companys website at the link:
+The policy on materiality of related party transactions and dealing with related partytransactions may be accessed on the company's website at the link:

-The Auditors Report does not contain any qualification reservation or adverse remarks.
+The Auditors Report does not contain any qualification reservation or adverse remark.

-Your Directors on the recommendation of the Audit Committee have re-appointedSevekari Khare & Associates (Registration No. 000084) as Cost Auditors to audit thecost records of the Company for the Financial Year 2016-2017 at a remuneration of Rs 1.27million.
+Your Directors on the recommendation of the Audit Committee have re-appointedSevekari Khare & Associates (Registration No. 000084) as Cost Auditors to audit thecost records of the Company for the F.Y.
+2017-18 at a remuneration of Rs 1.40 million.

 CHANGES IN CAPITAL STRUCTURE

 No employee was issued Stock Options during the year.
-As on 31 March 2016 34500options were cancelled and 84500 options are outstanding.
+As on 31 March 2017; 10000options were exercised 27500 options were cancelled and 47000 options were outstanding.